Gian-Michele/Tutorials/Docker-K8s/cluster-admin.md

 Prometheus endpoins could be a pod to monitor to know the status of the system

-Additionaly is needed the token to connect to k8s with the role of cluster-admin.
-In order to do that the following acttion is neded:
+Additionally is needed the token to connect to k8s with the role of cluster-admin.
+In order to do that the following action is needed:

 # Option 1 to get the token for API Server usage